readandprogress/reading.is-a.dev/_posts/Anime/2023-04-30-my-first-impressions-of-pokémon-horizons.md

 title: "My First Impressions of Pokémon Horizons!"
 date: 2023-04-30 20:00:00 -0500
 categories: Anime
-tags: [ pokemon, impressions, characters, spoilers, story, plot, OLM, pokemon-company ]
+tags: [ pokemon, impressions, characters, spoilers, story, plot, olm, pokemon-company ]
 time:
 description: The new Pokémon anime series has dropped in Japan! and I have some mostly positive thoughts about it.
 Bear in mind that this post contains spoilers for the first three episodes. give our take.
 toc: false